 The Stimulation Phase

-Having reached the brink of menopause, the ovaries are then super-stimulated!
-The IVF clinic will monitor the development of the follicles and adjust the drug regimen as appropriate.
+The IVF clinic will monitor/scan the development of the follicles and adjust the drug regimen if appropriate.
 It does not necessarily follow, more follicles the better, it is quality that is most important.
-Acupuncture here supports the body and development of follicles.
-It also reduces the fluid build up which leads to the horrible bloated feeling that most women get.

 Following egg collection, I recommend that you receive treatment to support any local tissue trauma, pain, bloating or bleeding caused by the procedure.
 This treatment can be on the day or on the day after transfer, whichever fits your schedule best.